aws-samples/amazon-dynamodb-labs/content/game-player-data/core-usage/Step2.en.md

-+++
+---
-title = "Create the table"
+title: "Create the table"
-menuTitle = "Create the table" date = 2021-04-21T07:33:04-05:00
+menuTitle: "Create the table"
+date: 2021-04-21T07:33:04-05:00
-weight = 32
+weight: 32
-chapter = false
+chapter: false
-pre = ""
+pre: ""
-description = "To get started, you configure your environment and download code that you use during the lab."
+description: "To get started, you configure your environment and download code that you use during the lab."
-+++
+---

 Now that the primary key is designed, let’s create a table.